director-ram/quick-qr-decode/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/7e500f7f-dc64-4065-91d2-073e56e4ab7c) and click on Share -> Publish.

+## Automation executor setup

+1. Create a Firebase service account with `Firestore Service Agent` permissions and copy the JSON.
+2. In Netlify (or your CI), add two environment variables:
+   - `FIREBASE_SERVICE_ACCOUNT` – paste the JSON directly or base64-encode it.
+   - `AUTOMATION_NOTIFY_WEBHOOK` *(optional)* – Slack/Teams URL to receive notify actions.
+3. Deploy the site.
+Netlify will detect `netlify/functions/run-automations.ts` and schedule it (`*/15 * * * *`).
+4. Confirm that the function logs appear in Netlify → Functions → Scheduled functions.
+5. Create workflows in the Automations tab; results are written to `qr_workflow_runs` and `qr_workflow_notifications`.

 ## Can I connect a custom domain to my Lovable project?